andrewgilliland/CleanCode/5-formatting/README.md

 ### The Newspaper Metaphor

 Code files should be read from the top down.
-File names should be simple but explanatory, the names (plus directory structure) should let us know if we are in the right module.
+File names should be simple but explanatory.
+The names (plus directory structure) should let us know if we are in the right module.

 ### Vertical Openness Between Concepts

 ### Vertical Density